geiman/TAK-Portal/docs/roadmap.md

 ***If you have suggestions for how to make TAK Portal better, please reach out to me directly or by opening an "Issue" on Github!
 I always want to know how this can better serve you and your agency.***

+## High
 - Better implement "Request Access" page.  **Setup email notifications to admins, reCAPTCHA, etc...**
+- Implement a web-based / one-click updater to update TAK-Portal
-- Add "Global Admin" toggle to users
+- Add "Global Admin" toggle to user management page to bump user permissions to global admin

-- Add ability to delete a mutual aid user while leaving the mutual aid channel intact
+## Medium
 - Addition of an "Integrations" page that will include user creations for integrations (users starting with "nodered-")
 - Expand Mutual Aid to allow Agency Admins to access the page and create events for their agency channels only

+## Food For Thought / Unassigned
+- Add ability to delete a mutual aid user while leaving the mutual aid channel intact
 - Consider adding a "timeout/sandbox" group so instead of deleting a user with the delete button, requiring a restart, it removes all groups and adds them to a single "special" write only group to remove their access.
 Then create a tab for the global admin of all the pending user deletions that need to take place before a restart.
 - Display better dashboard stats on TAK Server usage, connections, performance, and integrations